 August 1560: The Scottish Parliament prohibits the practise of the Latin Mass in Scotland and denies the authority of the Pope, in effect implementing the Reformation across Scotland.

-5 December 1560: Franciose II of France dies of an infected ear and is succeeded by his brother, Charles IX of France.
+5 December 1560: King Francis II of France, husband of Mary, Queen of Scots, dies of an infected ear and is succeeded by his brother, Charles IX of France.

 19 August 1561: Mary Queen of Scots, aged eighteen and now a widow, is increasingly isolated in France, and has little choice but to accept an invitation to return to a now Protestant Scotland as Queen.

-4 September 1561: Mary meets John Knox at the Palace of Holyroodhouse to try to resolve the religious differences between them.
+4 September 1561: Mary Queen of Scots meets John Knox at the Palace of Holyroodhouse to try to resolve the religious differences between them.
 The meeting fails and Mary neither ratifies nor revokes the Protestant Acts passed by Parliament.

-28 October 1562: Mary and her half-brother James Stewart, 1st Earl of Moray, defeat George, the 4th Earl of Huntly at the Battle of Corrichie, near Aberdeen, to curtail his ambition and assauge Protestant concerns in Scotland.
+28 October 1562: Mary Queen of Scots and her half-brother James Stewart, 1st Earl of Moray, defeat George, the 4th Earl of Huntly at the Battle of Corrichie, near Aberdeen, to curtail his ambition and assauge Protestant concerns in Scotland.
 She goes on to sack Huntly Castle.

-26 August 1565: Mary leads an army out of Edinburgh to supress a rebellion led by her half brother James Stewart, 1st Earl of Moray, who is opposed to her marriage.
+26 August 1565: Mary Queen of Scots leads an army out of Edinburgh to supress a rebellion led by her half brother James Stewart, 1st Earl of Moray, who is opposed to her marriage.
 She puts the rebellion to flight in what becomes known as the Chaseabout Raid.

-9 March 1566: Mary's private secretary, David Rizzio, is murdered in front of her at the Palace of Holyroodhouse by a group including her husband Lord Darnley.
+9 March 1566: Mary Queen of Scots' private secretary, David Rizzio, is murdered in front of her at the Palace of Holyroodhouse by a group including her husband Lord Darnley.
 The attempted coup that follows fails when Darnley has second thoughts and helps Mary to escape to Dunbar.

-9 February 1567: Darnley, now ill with syphilis, is murdered while staying at the Provost's House on the edge of Edinburgh.
+10 February 1567: Lord Darnley, now ill with syphilis, is murdered while staying at the Provost's House on the edge of Edinburgh.
 The cellar of the building has been packed with gunpowder, but it seems Darnley may have been strangled while trying to escape the explosion.
-Public suspicions grow that the Earl of Bothwell, and possibly Mary herself, are involved in the murder.
+Public suspicions grow that the Earl of Bothwell, and possibly Mary Queen of Scots herself, are involved in the murder.

-19 April 1567: Bothwell, although already married, proposes marriage to Mary with the support of many influential nobles across Scotland.
+19 April 1567: James Hepburn, 4th Earl of Bothwell, although already married, proposes marriage to Mary Queen of Scots with the support of many influential nobles across Scotland.
 Mary turns him down.

-15 June 1567: Scottish nobles intent on retrieving Mary from Boswell meet the couple and a thousand supporters at Carberry Hill, east of Edinburgh.
+15 June 1567: Scottish nobles intent on retrieving Mary Queen of Scots from James Hepburn, 4th Earl of Bothwell, meet the couple and a thousand supporters at Carberry Hill, east of Edinburgh.
 After a day long stand-off Mary agrees to the nobles' demands and sends Bothwell away.
 They never meet again.
 Mary is taken away to imprisonment in Lochleven Castle on an island in Loch Leven, near Kinross.

-24 July 1567: Lords Ruthven and Lindsay visit Mary and insist she abdicates immediately or be killed.
+24 July 1567: Lords Ruthven and Lindsay visit Mary Queen of Scots and insist she abdicates immediately or be killed.
 She abdicates.

 29 July 1567: One year old Charles James is crowned King James VI of Scotland in a Protestant ceremony in the Church of the Holy Rude, close to Stirling Castle.
 John Knox preaches a sermon.
 It is exactly two years since Mary married Darnley.

-15 May 1568: Mary's flight takes her to Terregles Castle near Dumfries.
+15 May 1568: Mary Queen of Scots' flight takes her to Terregles Castle near Dumfries.
 She rejects supporters' advice to return to France and chooses instead to flee to England and seek the mercy of her cousin, Queen Elizabeth, who still fears Mary might make a claim to the Crown of England.

 September 1571: Mary, still captive in England, is implicated in a plot by the Catholic Duke of Norfolk to use Spanish troops to overthrow Elizabeth.
 This undermines much of her remaining support in Scotland.